A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: REINFORCE vs. PPO: A Sample Efficiency-Effectiveness Trade-Off

-In this section, we explore the efficiency-effectiveness trade-off between two prominent reinforcement learning methods for diffusion fine-tuning: REINFORCE and PPO.
-Understanding this trade-off is crucial for selecting the appropriate algorithm given constraints on computational resources and desired performance outcomes.
+In this section, we explore the sample efficiency-effectiveness trade-off between two prominent reinforcement learning methods for diffusion fine-tuning: REINFORCE and PPO.
+Understanding this trade-off is crucial for selecting the appropriate algorithm given constraints on training data or reward-query budgets.

-In the context of text-to-image diffusion models, we aim to optimize the policy $\pi$ to maximize the expected reward $ \mathcal{R}(x_{0:T}, c) = r(x_{0}, c)$.
+In the context of text-to-image diffusion models, we aim to optimize the policy $\pi$ to maximize the expected reward $ \mathcal{R}(\mathbf{x}_{0:T}, \mathbf{c}) = r(\mathbf{x}_{0}, \mathbf{c})$.
 Our objective function is defined as:

 \textbf{REINFORCE for gradient calculation.} For optimizing this objective, the REINFORCE policy gradient (also known as \ac{SF})~\citep{williams1992simple} provides the following gradient estimate:

 where the second step follows from the reverse diffusion policy decomposition (Eq.~\ref{eq:diffusion_mc}).